ahmadhassanraza/ahmadhasssann/README.md

 ```

 ### 🏆 **Client Success Stories**
-> *"Ali delivered an exceptional e-commerce platform that increased our sales by 150%.
+> *"Ahmad delivered an exceptional e-commerce platform that increased our sales by 150%.
 His technical expertise and attention to detail are outstanding."*
 > **— Sarah Johnson, CEO, TechStart Inc.**

-> *"Working with Ali was a game-changer for our startup.
+> *"Working with Ahmad was a game-changer for our startup.
 He built a scalable platform that handles our growing user base flawlessly."*
 > **— Mike Chen, CTO, InnovateLab**

 [![Book a Consultation](https://img.shields.io/badge/📅_Book_Consultation-Schedule_Call-success?style=for-the-badge&logo=calendly)](https://calendly.com/ali-hassan-dev)